OblivionLimbo/IIKG3005/Exam Document.md

 https://aidanfinn.com/?p=22549 (Add pros and cons of modularizing infrastructure)

+#### Benefits of Modularization <!-- omit from toc -->
+- You write less code because the code is written once and can be reused.
+- Code is standardised, and you can go from one workload or client to another, and know how the code works.
+- Governance is built into the code, such as naming conventions, tagging, and security.
+- Smaller code is easier to troubleshoot and understand.
+- Breaking your code into smaller modules makes collaboration easier.

+#### Challenges of Modularization <!-- omit from toc -->
+- No matter how well you write a module, it will always require updates.
+  - New code means new versions.
+- Trying to create a one-size-fits-all module is hard.
+- The code length is compounded by code complexity.
+- You will have to create a code release and versioning system that must be maintained.

 ### Drawing Boundaries Between Components

 The following is listed when it comes to drawing boundaries between components: